-The WCRC is in its final stages of completing their final design along Town Branch in Bentonville, Arkansas.
+The WCRC completed construction along Town Branch in Bentonville, Arkansas in January of 2019.
 The restoration area consisted of approximately 2,400 linear feet of restoration activity along Town Branch.
 The WCRC collected additional data as needed and developed a final design that met permitting requirements.
 The WCRC conducted all work required to implement the stream restoration including materials procurement, contractor selection, construction oversight, and implementation of a site re-vegetation plan.

 Before construction at Town Branch